Co-Principal – BEducation, Dip Teaching

 My name is Jeanie Hansell of Samoan, German, Chinese and English descent, Mum to my beautiful son Ethan.
 Important factors that attracted me to work at PASS are (1) the opportunity to serve and honour God in the mahi that we need to do and (2) I was inspired by the challenge to work with youth whom most regard as belonging in either the ‘too hard basket’, ‘a lost cause’ or ‘something’s missing – need a change in my life’ scenario, hence here I am with an opportunity that I just couldn’t PASS up!

 Talofa, my name is Kim Geddes.
 I am Samoan, born in Samoa but raised in New Zealand.
-I have returned to NZ this year after being away for 11 years.
 I am an English and Drama teacher.
 (Degree in English, Auckland University and a diploma of teaching).
 I have one beautiful daughter, Ardyn who is training at Waikato University to also become an English and Drama teacher.
 I have lived in 6 countries – NZ, Canada, Singapore, Japan, Brunei and The Cook Islands.
 So, I have had the opportunity to experience many wonderful things and see amazing sights, but, there’s no place like home and I appreciate NZ even more now.
 It has been an interesting ride at PASS so far – I hope I will be able to make some positive contributions during my time here, and make a difference in student progress.
 Kia manuia and fa’afetai lava

 Talofa lava.
 Olo’u igoa o Saoluafata Manu.
 Olo’u nu’u i Samoa o Moata’a.
 I have three children and seven grandchildren and they are all living in Auckland.
 I have been teaching for 36 years from Primary to Secondary levels.
 I have been a Deputy Principal for 12 years and Acting principal for 3 terms.
 My main passion is to improve and increase the achievement levels of all Maori and Pasifika students.
 With God’s grace and his wisdom, I believe that every child has the right to succeed and reach their full potential in life.